RondeSC/Miller_Shuffle_Algo/README.md

 For more details and analysis of the Miller Shuffle Algo see: https://www.instructables.com/Miller-Shuffle-Algorithm/

 In this repository there is a simple executable program "exampleShuffles" using MillerShuffleAlgo() in a comparison with the use of rand() shuffling a set of items.
+There is also a Javascript implementation .